Wihartiop/Wihartiop/readme.md

 🌱 I’m currently learning Programming Language for Data Science

-💞️ I’m looking to collaborate on Agricultural Data Visualization, Modelling, any Data with/for Sustainable Value
+💞️ I’m looking to collaborate on the development of Agriculture Techonology, Agricultural Data Visualization, Modelling, any Data with/for Sustainable Value

 📫 Reach me through : https://www.linkedin.com/in/wihartiop/